Topic No. 012: Overview of Rent Board Services-What We Do and Don't Do

 The Rent Board provides counseling information on subjects that are covered by the Rent Ordinance ONLY.
 Please understand that our staff CANNOT give legal advice and they are instructed to let you know when your question is one that should properly be answered by a lawyer.

-While we cannot refer you to individual attorneys, staff will be glad to direct you to appropriate resources for advice and assistance.
-To receive a copy of our current referral list, you can fax it to yourself through our Fax Back system by calling (415) 252-4660 or visit our website at www.sfrb.org.
+While we cannot refer you to individual attorneys, staff will be glad to direct you to the appropriate resources for advice and assistance.
+A list of these resources is available through the Referral Listing on our website.
 Please note that you do not need a lawyer to file a petition at the Rent Board.

 Due to high demand and a limited number of staff, there can sometimes be delays in speaking with a counselor.
 It is helpful if you have your questions written down before you speak with a counselor.
-You can speak with a counselor by calling (415) 252-4602 during weekday counseling hours (9:00 a.m. to 12:00 Noon and 1:00 p.m. to 4:00 p.m.).
+You can speak with a counselor by calling during weekday counseling hours.
 Calls are generally limited to 5 minutes.
-A counselor is also available at the Rent Board's office from 8:00 a.m. to 5:00 p.m., Monday through Friday.
+A counselor is also available at the Rent Board’s office.
 Counseling visits at the office are generally limited to 10 minutes.

 Self-service computer kiosks are also available in our office where you can access capital improvement tools, information about specific petitions and appeals, and view past decisions and buyout agreements.